SignPath/website/docs/documentation/trusted-build-systems/azure-devops.md

 ## Usage

-We provide a `SubmitSigningRequest` task that can be integrated into a Azure DevOps pipeline definition:
+The SignPath extension provides a `SubmitSigningRequest` task that can be integrated into a Azure DevOps pipeline definition:

 {% raw %}
 ```yaml